manforowicz/manforowicz.github.io/src/index.md

 ## Book Recommendations

+Here's a list of non-fiction books I enjoyed reading.
-All of these books have helped me understand the forest instead of just seeing the trees.
+All of them have helped me understand the forest instead of just seeing the trees.

 ### [The Righteous Mind](https://www.goodreads.com/book/show/11324722) - Jonathan Haidt, Simona Drelciuc
 Humans have evolved a gut feeling to judge things as moral or immoral.